Keeping Your Pool in Perfect Balance: A Practical Guide to Pool Maintenance

 Why the Order of Chemical Adjustments Matters

 Adding pool chemicals in the correct sequence prevents wasted product, poor results, and imbalanced water.
-Following this structured approach ensures a stable, healthy pool.
+Follow this order and each adjustment sets up the next instead of undoing it.

 Step 1: Adjust Total Alkalinity (TA)